 - Applicants need to upload proof of enrollment for the Spring 2021 semester.

 - Applicants need to submit a written piece exploring their personal relationship with data, the impact it’s had on their education, and how data will be changing in 2020 in an 800- to 1,000-word essay.

 - Applicants must be interested in studying or pursuing a degree in any STEM field, including computer science, IT, engineering, mathematics, or data science, passionate about creating applications, coding, or data and dedicated to continuing your education in data science and technology

 - Must be a U.S. citizen, living in one of the 50 United States or the District of Columbia

-- Currently registered for a full-time undergraduate program at an accredited university in the U.S.; or currently accepted to an accredited university for a full-time undergraduate program in the U.S. for the fall 2016 semester/quarter, or equivalent term (during the period from August 1, 2016 - January 31, 2017)
+- Currently accepted to an accredited university for a full-time undergraduate or graduate program in the United States for the winter/spring 2019 semester/quarter, or single equivalent term

 - Minimum 3.0 GPA

 - Each scholarship award is a value of up to $2,500